 Reasons Why Chinese Products Are So Cheap

-The second question, why Chinese products are easy to sell, can be found in the following paras.
-Therefore, I will proceed to write about why Chinese products are so cheap.
+The second question, why Chinese products are easy to sell, can be found in the following paragraphs.
+Therefore, I will discuss why Chinese products are so cheap.

 1. Mass Production of Chinese Products

 China is spending heavily on the mechanization of all its industries.
-To add to this, mechanization is a highly skilled and trained labor force.
-This makes it possible for Chinese companies to mass produce any product rapidly.
-They’re not bogged down by the lack of technology or workforce shortage to run their industries.
+To add to this, mechanization requires a highly skilled and trained labor force.
+This makes it possible for Chinese companies to rapidly mass-produce any product.
+They’re not bogged down by a lack of technology or a workforce shortage in running their industries.

-Furthermore, China mass produces most of its products for exports instead of internal consumption.
-That’s because the export market is huge compared to the internal market.
+Furthermore, China mass-produces most of its goods for export rather than for domestic consumption.
+That’s because the export market is much larger than the domestic market.
 Therefore, China can offer superior quality products at much lower prices than those made in other countries.

 2. Abundant Supply of Raw Materials

-China ranks as the fourth largest country area-wise in the world.
+China ranks as the fourth-largest country in terms of area in the world.
 Therefore, it has abundant natural resources to support its vast industry.
 Additionally, China imports raw materials for its industries from countries as distant as Africa and South America.

-This abundant supply of raw materials means that Chinese industries can continue to manufacture products non-stop.
+This abundant supply of raw materials means Chinese industries can continue manufacturing products nonstop.
 And that’s precisely what they do.
-Most Chinese manufacturing units function round the clock.
-Their workers work in shifts to ensure enough production to meet the domestic demand and surplus for exports.
+Most Chinese manufacturing units function around the clock.
+Their workers work in shifts to ensure sufficient production to meet domestic demand and maintain a surplus for exports.

 And this surplus is precisely what China exports to other countries at highly competitive rates.
-Their industries need to clear off their stocks of goods and continue producing more and more.
-Therefore, they sell these products at low-profit margins but in high volumes.
+Their industries need to clear their stocks of goods and continue producing more and more.
+Therefore, they sell these products at low profit margins but at high volume.

 3. Technology Adoption

-Some decades ago, the Chinese industry was plagued by a lack of technology.
-They didn’t have modern machinery for the mass production of goods.
-All that has changed now, and China makes its manufacturing machinery too and doesn’t need to rely on imports.
+Decades ago, the Chinese industry was plagued by a lack of technology.
+They didn’t have modern machinery for mass production.
+All that has changed now, and China now makes its own manufacturing machinery and doesn’t need to rely on imports.
 As a result, setting up a manufacturing unit in China is very affordable for entrepreneurs.

-This modern machinery makes it possible for China’s industries to mass-produce different products from toys to computers and mobile phones and helps them provide excellent quality stuff at very economical prices.
+This modern machinery enables China’s industries to mass-produce a wide range of products, from toys to computers and mobile phones, and helps them provide high-quality products at very economical prices.
 Technology is indeed one of the main drivers of China’s vast industrialization.
-China uses digital platforms like online shopping websites to sell their products in huge quantities to cut the extra cost.
+China uses digital platforms, such as online shopping websites, to sell its products in large quantities to reduce costs.

 4. Inexpensive Labor

-China is the single largest, most populated country on Earth.
-Therefore, it has much workforce that’s necessary to drive its massive industrial infrastructure.
+China is the largest and most populous country on Earth.
+Therefore, it has a large workforce that’s necessary to drive its massive industrial infrastructure.
 Furthermore, labor rates in China are cheaper than in most countries.

-That’s one of the main reasons why top Japanese and American companies, among others, set up manufacturing bases in China: they have many cheap human resources along with superior production machinery and other resources.
-Since labor costs are more affordable and Chinese industries can afford to keep the prices of their products low.
+That’s one of the main reasons why top Japanese and American companies, among others, set up manufacturing bases in China: they have abundant, cheap labor, superior production machinery, and other resources.
+Since labor costs are lower, Chinese industries can keep product prices low.

 5. Incentives to Industries

 China isn’t a signatory to the World Trade Organization’s treaties on stopping incentives and subsidies to its industries.
-As a result, the government provides attractive benefits to Chinese entrepreneurs to set up industries to produce goods for domestic and international markets.
+As a result, the government provides attractive incentives for Chinese entrepreneurs to establish industries that produce goods for domestic and international markets.

 These incentives are encouraging more and more entrepreneurs to set up manufacturing units in the country.
-Therefore, such companies produce quality products and sell them cheap because lots of their costs are buffered by incentives from the Chinese government.
+Therefore, such companies produce high-quality products and sell them cheaply because many of their costs are offset by incentives from the Chinese government.

 The Chinese currency- the Renminbi– is fully regulated by the Chinese government.
-The Chinese government keeps the exchange rates of the Renminbi low enough to make exports from China more attractive.
-Meaning, for a few US Dollars, you can buy much Chinese stuff compared to any other country.
+The Chinese government keeps the Renminbi exchange rate low enough to make Chinese exports more attractive.
+Meaning, for a few US Dollars, you can buy much more Chinese stuff than in any other country.

-And China also continues to monitor international currency rates to ensure that its Renminbi doesn’t gain so much value as to make exports from China expensive.
+And China also continues to monitor international currency rates to ensure that its Renminbi doesn’t gain so much value that Chinese exports become expensive.
 This is one of the reasons why importers in other countries find it economical to buy and sell Chinese products.

 More Reasons Why Chinese Products Are Cheap